FileHold documents have two dimensions of security:

 - The group permissions have been modified using the Advanced Security options (see below).

-Schema security is managed by a user with Library Administrator rights or higher role.
-If a user is not a member of the schema, then the user cannot see, add, search, or use links to documents of that type.
+Schema security is managed by a user or group with a library administration or higher role.
+Users with a cabinet administration role or higher are members of all schemas.
+For other users and groups, if they are not a member of the schema they cannot see, add, search or use links to documents with that schema.

 Using the advanced security area, you can modify permissions at the Cabinet or Folder level for FileHold Groups, giving them less permissions than they would normally have in other Cabinets and Folders.
 A red dot will appear on the affected folders for user's to indicate where this is taking place.
 Removing the modified permissions is completely possible, by resetting each group.